 Download the smartphone app for real-time updates on drop-offs and pickups.

-How We Chose the Best Laundry Delivery Services
+How Do Laundry Delivery Services Work?

 To make this list, we looked for companies offering laundry service in multiple cities across the United States, focusing on options that advertise pickup and delivery at the majority of their locations.